 Fill-a-Pita has come onto Singapore vegetarian food scene and proved that healthy and delicious meals are not always accompanied by high price tags.

-The 5 Best Affordable Vegetarian Eateries in Singapore
+The 5 Best Cheap Vegetarian restaurants in Singapore

 - Falafel Pita